-Heart failure requires you and your caregivers to pay close attention to any changes in symptoms.
+Heart failure (HF) requires you and your caregivers to pay close attention to any changes in symptoms.
 If you notice something new, or a sudden worsening of a current symptom, notify your healthcare professional immediately.

 - Rapid weight gain — check with your healthcare provider as to the amount you were told to report.
 It's so important for people with heart failure to weigh themselves every day — preferably every morning, before breakfast and after urinating, with the same type of clothes on, without shoes, on the same scale and in the same spot.